oxidane/tmuxomatic/README.md

 	1

-To make it easier to follow, let's `scale` this windowgram to `25` characters wide, by `10` characters tall.
+First let's `scale` this windowgram to `25` characters wide, by `10` characters tall, so it's easier to see.
 Many flex parameters are flexible; instead of characters we could have used multipliers or percentages.

 	flex> scale 25x10